By: Gilgamesh & Ali Alieslam Eco-tours Manager and Birdwatching Tourist Guide

 It is located where the Palearctic, Afrotropical, and Oriental ecozones meet.
 The very extensive Palearctic ecozone is divided into eastern and western parts.
 In the most up-to-date maps for the birds' diversity of the world, Iran is clearly shown at the eastern edge of the western Palearctic region.
 The western Palearctic ecoregion includes north Africa and the Middle East, both of which have a long-standing reputation for birdwatchers around the world as they are the most accessible megaregions from the heart of Europe.
 That said, many European birdwatchers who were previously content with seeing birds in their own country, have begun to travel around the edges of the Western Palearctic ecozone in search of the birds most similar to those on their existing 'life list", or even to see birds they may miss to record in their own country!

 The other factor contributing to the high diversity of birds in Iran is the considerable variety of habitats available due to the two large bodies of water in the north and south of the country and the two extensive mountain ranges stretching from east to west (Alborz) and northwest to southeast (Zagros).
 The contrast between the highlands and the lowlands introduced by the mountains and the vast rather arid semi-desert and desert habitats, which together comprise about fifty percent of the country, create a unique range of diverse habitats with many micro-climates and specific habitats ideal for a very diverse range of birds.
-With the addition of other regions - including internal woodlands, plenty of wetlands, offshore islands, coastal reef, and intertidal areas, the coastal habitats of the Persian Gulf and Makran coasts and unique Caspian Hyrcanian mixed forest in the north - Iran is a unique region with over 105 Important Bird Areas (IBAs), according to the BirdLife International organization, with regard to the diversity of habitats and climates.
+With the addition of other regions - including internal woodlands, plenty of wetlands, offshore islands, coastal reef, and intertidal areas, the coastal habitats of the Persian Gulf and Makran coasts and the unique Caspian Hyrcanian mixed forest in the north - Iran is a unique region with over 105 Important Bird Areas (IBAs), according to the BirdLife International organization, with regard to the diversity of habitats and climates.

 Despite all this ecological diversity, Iran is a very poor country with regard to the unique endemic birds, which are particularly important for birdwatchers who wish to travel to different countries.
 Indonesia, for example, has over 450 endemic species out of 1750 birds and is, therefore, the destination most populated with birds for birdwatchers; meanwhile, Iran has only one truly endemic bird!
 It's interesting to know that Cuba, a country ranking almost 10th with regards to the concentration of endemic birds in its territory has twenty-five endemic species out of only about 370 different birds!
-Neither of these two countries have the variety of climates and diversity of habitats of Iran.
-So, with regard to the diversity of habitats, a country that has a higher concentration of endemic birds is more appealing for birdwatchers than one with the most diverse habitats.
+Neither of these two countries has the variety of climates and diversity of habitats of Iran.
+So, with regard to the diversity of habitats, a country that has a higher concentration of endemic birds is more appealing to birdwatchers than one with the most diverse habitats.
 Iran, however, has some relatively important regional birds, which is nevertheless interesting for many birdwatchers around the world.
 For the outside observer, Iran also seems a bit safer than some of the surrounding countries.
 That said, Iran can still offer opportunities for veteran birdwatchers looking for the 'mega specialties of the western Palearctic region.

 Instead of describing these mega specialties - which are perhaps more fascinating for serious birdwatchers who are very aware of the bird's distribution thanks to the elaborate field guides to the birds of the Middle East and Western Palearctic areas - we are going to look at some of Iran's eye-catching birds.
 Some of these we have the pleasure of seeing in our own neighborhoods, even in or close to very big cities, such as Tehran.